Ettore Majorana hadn’t got MATLAB

 So Majorana’s expression for the value of x in which the density of Z reaches its maximum value is

 I have tried to solve the transcendental equation with Newton’s method (see the code below) and I found that Majorana’s solution is a very good one (as you can see from figure 3).
 Now, If we compare the approximation by Majorana with what I obtained using numerical integration at the beginning (figure 2) we see that Majorana found a very good solution, particularly for the value of x_M.
+Note: the transcendental equation that has been solved here seems the one whose solution is the Lambert W function, but it is not the same!

 % file name = tangenti % date of creation = 08/06/2019 clear all x(1) = 1; %the initial guess for i=1:1:100 m(i) = i; end for i=1:1:100 for j = 2:1:1000 f(j-1) = exp( 0.5*( x(j-1)^2 ) ) - ( m(i)/( x(j-1)*sqrt(2*pi) ) ); f_p(j-1) = x(j-1)*exp( 0.5*( x(j-1)^2 ) ) + ( m(i)/( (x(j-1)^2)*sqrt(2*pi) ) ); x(j) = x(j-1) - ( f(j-1)/f_p(j-1) ); if ( abs(x(j)) < 0.001 ) break; endif max_t (i) = x(j); endfor endfor % the aproximations by Majorana for j=1:1:100 max_t_M (j) = sqrt(log(j^2)) - ( log(sqrt(2*pi*log(j^2)))/sqrt(log(j^2)) ); endfor % it plots the diagrams plot(m(1:1:100),max_t (1:1:100),'.k','Linewidth', 1) xlabel('m') ylabel('time for maximum value') grid on hold on plot(m(1:1:100),max_t_M (1:1:100),'-k','Linewidth', 1) legend('numerical integration',"Majorana's approximation", "location", 'southeast')

 From 1934 to 1938 Majorana continued his studies in a variety of different fields (from game theory to biology, from economy to quantistic electrodynamics), but he never published again (R), with the exception for a work on the symmetric theory of electrons and anti-electrons (Majorana E. 1937).
 But it has been concluded by biographers that the discoveries behind that work were made by Majorana about five years earlier and yet never shared with the scientific community until 1937 (Esposito S. et al. 2003).
 And in a spring day of the year 1938, while Mussolini was trying his best to impress the world with his facial expressions, Ettore became a subatomic particle: his coordinates in space and their derivatives with respect to time became indeterminate.
-Whether he had lived in a monastery in the south of Italy or he had helped the state of Uruguay in building its first nuclear reactor; whether he had seen the boundless landscapes of Argentina or the frozen depth of the abyss, I hope that he could have found, at last, what he was so desperately searching for.
+Whether he had lived in a monastery in the south of Italy or he had helped the state of Uruguay in building its first nuclear reactor; whether he had seen the boundless landscapes of Argentina or the frozen depth of the abyss, I hope that he found, at last, what he was so desperately searching for.

 He had given his contribution to humanity, so whatever his choice has been, his soul was already safe.
 And as I try to save my own soul, going back and forth from mathematics to biology, in order to find a cure, I can feel his presence.
 The eloquence of his silence trapped behind dark eyes can always be clearly heard if we put aside the noise of the outside world.
 And it tells us that Nature has a beautiful but elusive mathematical structure which can nevertheless be understood if we try very hard.